 THE CASSIE TURNER FILE

-- Fourth season as associate head coach for Quinnipiac women's ice hockey
+- Four seasons as the associate head coach for Quinnipiac women's ice hockey

 - Named Canada's National Women's Under-18 head coach for 2014-15 season